CATS R US. Fluent in ALL Cat.ID: h6

 All cats are fine.
 I speak and understand Cat.
 They often have quite important philosophical things to say.
 Had lots of them, met plenty during our Mindahome time, and love them.
 From Siamese (had several of our own), Burmese, Birmans, to ordinary old Gingers (I love their voices... so small and squeaky... seen "A Street Cat Named Bob" yet?), Tabbies, and Witches' Cats (the black ones with green eyes - great cats those, usually very independent).
 I never met a cat that could resist the old charm for long... and I know all their tricks when it comes to pills and needles...

-I recently met four gorgeous Orientals and am in line for another journey, followed by a renewed meeting with three favourite (yes!)
+I recently met four gorgeous Oriental feline ladies and am in line for another journey, followed by a renewed meeting with three favourite (yes!)
 Mosman Siamese ladies later this year.

 A Novocastrian, I've lately been in Sydney, Tassie (yes, yet again, twice in 2016 with grandkids on holiday) and Brisbane.
-Much is clear from new year onwards except Feb 20/25 and Tassie late May.
 Likely my Mosman ladies some time but nothing settled yet.
-Port Mac too just gone Feb 20/25.
+Tassie for Pam and Princess much of October.
+Other shorter sits but quite a bit of spare time.

 nb.
 As a former teacher/lecturer visiting many schools, I had police checks more than once.
 Non-smoker, moderate drinker.
 I can always send more photos to you direct (you can have straight ones, scenic ones, or me eating ice cream).

-I've had to say no to a few lovely offers but now am in the wide world again so anything to do with meeting a cat is welcome!
+I've had to say no to a few lovely offers over the past four years, especially from former sit-friends, but now am in the wide world again so anything to do with meeting a cat is welcome!
 I feel sad for anybody who doesn't understand moggies.

 Thank you.
 I also love chooks.
 I speak several fluent dialects of dog.
 My tutor, Professor Wecomefirzt, is an excellent teacher.

 Please note also that I'll spend EVERY NIGHT and often all or much of the day at YOUR place.
-A commitment well ahead is not a problem (quite the reverse) ~ D.
+A commitment well ahead is not a problem (quite the reverse) ~ D.j